cocoychris/andrash-portfolio/frontend/public/pages/Server-Client_Communication_API.md

 - The `Transmitter` class is used to facilitate event communication between the client and the server.
 It acts as a wrapper that transforms a socket.io `Socket` instance into an `AnyEventEmitter` instance.
 This allows for the definition of custom socket.io events using TypeScript interfaces, which is extremely beneficial for maintaining event consistency between the client and the server.
 - All the Transmitter events described in this document are defined in the `transEventTypes.ts` file.
 - Also see `Transmitter.ts` and `TransEvent.ts`.
+- These files can be found on the [GitHub repository](https://github.com/cocoychris/andrash-portfolio/tree/master/frontend/src/lib/events).

 ## All Events